commercelayer/commercelayer-docs-api/resources/stock_items/create_stock_item.md

 ---
-description: How to create A stock item via API
+description: How to create a stock item via API
 ---

-# Create A stock item
+# Create a stock item

 To create a new stock item, send a `POST` request to the `/api/stock_items` endpoint, passing the resource arguments in the request body.